Qanat: Origins

-According to most sources, qanat technology was developed in ancient Iran by the Persian people sometime in the early 1st millennium BCE and spread from there slowly westward and eastward.
-However, some other sources suggest a Southeast Arabian origin.
-In addition, analogous systems appeared to be developed independently in China and South America, specifically, Southern Peru.
+According to most sources, qanat technology was developed by the ancient Iranians sometime in the early 1st millennium BCE and slowly spread westward and eastward from there.
+Other sources suggest a Southeast Arabian origin.
+Analogous systems appear to have been developed independently in China and in South America (specifically, southern Peru).

 A cotton species, Gossypium arboreum, is indigenous to South Asia and has been cultivated on the Indian subcontinent for a long time.
 Cotton appears in the Inquiry into Plants by Theophrastus and is mentioned in the Laws of Manu.
 As transregional trade networks expanded and intensified, cotton spread from its homeland to India and into the Middle East.
-A theory is that to irrigate cotton fields, the qanat was developed, first in modern-day Iran, where it doubled the amount of available water for irrigation and urban use.
-Because of this, Persia enjoyed larger surpluses of agriculture, thus increasing urbanization and social stratification.
+One theory is that the qanat was developed to irrigate cotton fields, first in what is now Iran, where it doubled the amount of available water for irrigation and urban use.
+Because of this, Persia enjoyed larger surpluses of agricultural products, thus increasing urbanization and social stratification.
 The qanat technology subsequently spread from Persia westward and eastward.

-In the extremely arid coastal desert of Peru, a technology of water supply similar to that of the qanats, called puquios, was developed.
-Most archaeologists believe that the puquios are indigenous and date to about 500 CE but a few believe they are of Spanish origin, brought to the Americas in the 16th century.
+In the arid coastal desert of Peru, a technology of water supply similar to that of the qanats, called puquios, was developed.
+Most archaeologists believe that the puquios are indigenous and date to about 500 CE, but a few believe they are of Spanish origin, brought to the Americas in the 16th century.
 Puquios were still in use in the Nazca region in the 21st century.